Basic Universal Gear

 - You are completely helpless

 In short, being in the wild without a light after sunset is a disaster which might result in a fatality.
 Monkey can’t see, monkey can’t do.
 Don’t be that shaved monkey.
 Carry a light on ALL HIKES above a mile in length regardless of whether you plan to be out at night or not.
-I recommend a very light headlamp.
+We recommend a very light headlamp.